SamKirkland/web-deploy/README.md

 Keys can be added directly to your .yml config file or referenced from your project `Secrets` storage.

 To add a `secret` go to the `Settings` tab in your project then select `Secrets`.
-I strongly recommend you store your `remote-key` as a secret.
+I strongly recommend you store your `private-ssh-key` as a secret.

 | Key Name           | Required? | Example                                  | Default                                                                                                                                                                  | Description                                                                                                                                                        |
 |--------------------|-----------|------------------------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------|